 Fast-forward to the recent past: On May 19, 2012 at the Uncas Ballroom at Mohegan Sun, 2,000 people – leaders from all aspects of our community – gathered for a gala dinner-dance to celebrate the 100th birthday of the hospital now called Lawrence + Memorial Hospital (the Joseph Lawrence Free Public Hospital merged with Memorial Hospital in 1918).

 The event symbolized more than a simple salute to a local institution.
 The advancement and growth of our local hospital is a direct reflection of the education, determination and vision of our citizenry over the last century.

 Today, L+M cares for tens of thousands of patients every year.
 The Emergency Department alone, with sites in New London and at the Pequot Health Center in Groton, treats 86,000 patients annually.
 The hospital also gives back millions of dollars worth of community benefits through services to the under- and un-insured.

 Our local hospital is a community centerpiece that offers many of the latest advances in healthcare, from three-dimensional CT scans, ultrasound and magnetic resonance imaging, the only Newborn Intensive Care Unit in all of eastern Connecticut, and emergency procedures that can save the lives of stroke and heart attack victims.
 In June of 2012,L+M broke ground on a new Cancer Center in Waterford.
-Construction is on-schedule and the new Cancer Center, in affiliation with Dana-Farber Community Cancer Care, will open it's doors in September of 2013.
+Construction is on-schedule and the new Cancer Center will open it's doors in September of 2013.

 With these facts in mind, celebrating L+M’s centennial was a chance to step back from the hustle and bustle of the moment and realize how far we have come as a community.